radoslawbilke/radoslawlagan/README.md

 ## Hello 🙂

-I am a passionate Frontend Developer.
-All the projects that are here were coded by myself.
+All the projects that are here were coded by myself and where coded in early 2022.

 ## Best Projects 💻